blueprinthq/coding-exercise/Readme.md

 ```

 # Deliverable
-- When you’re done with the coding challenge, you may host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, TestFlight, etc.) or include specific instructions for running the code in your README
+- When you’re done with the coding exercise, you may host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, TestFlight, etc.) or include specific instructions for running the code in your README
 - Please send us a link to the hosted repository with your code (e.g. Github, Bitbucket)
   - If you decide to make two separate repos, send us links to both
 - The repo should include a README that includes the following items: